eth0-02/eth0-02/README.md

 ## I'm a Tech savvy, Developer, and awesome!!

-- 🔭 I just launched first Jekyll website: [Shamcode.com!][techblog]!
+- 🔭 We just launched our first Jekyll website: [Shamcode.com!][techblog]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects